- Package of tests

 Iron metabolism (blood iron level)

-Iron (ferritin - the storage form of iron) is a very important element for our body.
-It is part of haemoglobin.
-It is a protein that binds oxygen in the lungs and carries it to other parts of the body.
-On average, there are 3-4 grams of iron in our body.
-As part of the examination of iron metabolism, we also determine the values of the following parameters: vitamin B12, vitamin B9 (you know it as folic acid), iron and also blood count values.
+Iron is a very important element for the human body.
+It is a component of hemoglobin in red blood cells (functional iron), which binds oxygen in the lungs and transports it to other parts of the body.
+Storage iron is bound to the protein ferritin, the blood level of which is directly proportional to the mobilizable iron stores in the body.
+In the assessment of iron metabolism, we measure the following parameters: ferritin (reflecting iron stores), vitamin B12, vitamin B9 (commonly known as folic acid), as well as complete blood count with differential.

 Show moreI’m ordering: